ArthurLvc/learngit/readme.txt

 Git is a distributed version of control system.
-Git is a free software distributed under the GPL.
+Git is a truely free software distributed under the GPL.
 I want to learn git now.
 Let's do it.